 Have you ever bought a car?

-If so, it will likely be one of the most expensive purchases you will make in your life other then a house.
+If so, it will likely be one of the most expensive purchases you will make in your life other than a house.
 You probably researched different car brands, shopped around, took test drives and argued about the price.

 How does the way you buy a car compare with the way you buy milk?

-How do you buy a hair cut?
+How do you decide on a hair cut?

 If it’s just a trim, you will probably go to wherever is closest.
 If you have a completely new style, then you might go to the salon with the best reputation.